Kenya Flag

 Total transaction costs are low in Kenya

-In the absence of corruption (which is virtually impossible in Kenya) the total round-trip transactions cost would be just around 6.76%, inclusive of the 1.25% real estate agent’s commission.
+In the absence of corruption (which is virtually impossible in Kenya) the total round-trip transactions cost would be around 4.76% to 6.76%, inclusive of the 1.25% real estate agent’s commission.

-The seven procedures needed for the titling of the property can typically be completed in 39 days at 4% cost, according to the World Bank.
+The whole process for the titling of the property can typically be completed in around 72 days.

-Real estate transactions are normally quoted and concluded in Kenyan Shillings.
+Real estate transactions are normally quoted and concluded in Kenyan Shillings (KES).

 Read Buying Guide »